Last Updated on October 10, 2022 by Editorial Team

 Knowing vowels is a prerequisite for understanding and writing in the language.
 Create a string of consonants and ask your young one to read it out.
 They will quickly realize that vowels give meaning to words and help them read properly.
 From the initial stages of their reading skills development, kindergarteners must be introduced to the power of vowels.

-Once the students have a firm grasp on the vowels and the sounds they reflect, they can apply what they’ve learned.
+Once the students have a firm grasp of the vowels and the sounds they reflect, they can apply what they’ve learned.
 For young children, decoding words and learning the laws of vowels in context opens up a whole new world of learning and reading.
 One of the essential building elements along the route is the understanding of vowels.

 Final thoughts